jglazar/notes/quant_interview/alpha_ideas.md

 ## WorldQuant website

-Rules
+### Rules

-  * Daily score is capped at 2000, which can be achieved with 1 or 2 alphas.
+Daily score is capped at 2000, which can be achieved with 1 or 2 alphas.
   * Score depends on quantity (more alphas submitted is better) and avg. alpha quality
   * Smaller universe, lower self-correlation, higher fitness, longer delay (d1 vs. d0),
   * Score is normalized across all users with >= 1 alpha submitted that day.

+IQC uses Merged PnL from all team members and all alphas
+  * Equal weighting across submitted alphas
+  * Considers Sharpe, returns/drawdown, and turnover
+  * ❗️ Check before/after score in Performance Comparison tab before submitting
+  * Stage 1 only considers in-sample.
+Stage 2 considers out-of-sample.
+  * Delay 0 alpha contributions are divided by 3 in final score

-  * Bronze over 1000, Silver over 5000, Gold over 10000
+Bronze over 1000, Silver over 5000, Gold over 10000
   * Silver and Gold get access to special training and videos
   * Scores over 10000 are eligible for interview invite

-  * Reported turnover = average daily turnover.
+Reported turnover = average daily turnover.
   * Daily turnover = percentage of portfolio bought/sold b/t today and yesterday,
   by dollar value

+Self-correlation is calculated by PnL graph, not alpha weights
+  * Self correlation uses a 2-year window.
+Inner correlation uses the intersect of the alpha's PnL time periods.
+  * Alphas with high self-correlation can still be submitted if Sharpe is improved by at least 10%

+Sub-universe Sharpe threshold scales with sub-universe size

+In-sample is 7 years ago to 2 years ago, updated daily.
+The past year is used for scoring and testing.

+### Settings and data

 Groups include market, sector, industry, and subindustry